 Many people do not realize that dry eye can cause severe pain.
 For these patients the standard treatment options will not work.
 Many people start with drops and wonder why they are not working.

-There are several methods to test for dry eyes including several new painless tests that Ophthalmic Consultants of Long Island has been instrumental in developing.
+There are several methods to test for dry eyes including several new painless tests that OCLI has been instrumental in developing.
 The doctor will first determine the underlying cause by measuring the production, evaporation rate and quality of the tear film.
 Special drops that highlight problems that would be otherwise invisible are particularly helpful to diagnose the presence and extent of the dryness.

-There are several new treatment options including holistic approaches and new medications for dry eye that are available at Ophthalmic Consultants of Long Island.
+There are several new treatment options including holistic approaches and new medications for dry eye that are available at OCLI.
 Closing the opening of the tear drain in the eyelid with special inserts called punctal plugs is another option.
 This works like closing a sink drain with a stopper.
 These special plugs trap the tears on the eye, keeping it moist.
 This may be done on a temporary basis with a dissolvable collagen plug, or permanently with a silicone plug.

 How can I help myself with dry eye disease?

-There are some basic things you can do to ease the discomfort; however, if dry eye is causing you agitation, trouble and making your days difficult consult our professional Long Island dry eye specialists at your convenience.
+There are some basic things you can do to ease the discomfort; however, if dry eye is causing you agitation, trouble, and making your days difficult, consult our experienced providers at your convenience.

 What causes dry eye?